kubernetes-sigs/sig-windows-tools/guides/flannel.md

     }
 ```

-> **Note:** The VNI must be set to 4096 and port 4789 for Flannel on Linux to interoperate with Flannel on Windows.
+> **Note** The VNI must be set to 4096 and port 4789 for Flannel on Linux to interoperate with Flannel on Windows.
 See the [VXLAN documentation](https://github.com/flannel-io/flannel/blob/master/Documentation/backends.md#vxlan). for an explanation of these fields.

-> **Note:** To use L2Bridge/Host-gateway mode instead change the value of `Type` to `"host-gw"` and omit `VNI` and `Port`.
+> **Note** To use L2Bridge/Host-gateway mode instead change the value of `Type` to `"host-gw"` and omit `VNI` and `Port`.

 3. Apply the Flannel manifest and validate